wez/wezterm/docs/config/lua/wezterm.table/deep_extend.md

 {{since('nightly')}}

-This function merges a list of Lua object-style tables based on their keys in each nested table.

-The tables are passed to it in the form of an array.
+This function merges a list of Lua object-style tables, producing a single object-style table comprised of the keys of each of the tables in the input list, making a deep, recursive copy of the corresponding value.
+For a shallow copy, see [wezterm.table.extend](extend.md).
-I.e., to merge the Lua tables `tbl1` and `tbl2`, we can pass them to the function as `{ tbl1, tbl2 }`.
-(See below.)

-By default this function merges tables with identical keys for non-table values by taking the value from the last table in the array with each given key.

-The function accepts an optional string of the form `'Keep'`, `'Force'` or `'Error` describing its behavior.
-Any other string passed to the function will result in an error.
-The default behavior is equavalent to passing the string `'Force'`as the behavior.

-When `deep_extend` is run with the `'Keep'` behavior, it will prefer values from the first table in the array where we see the key.
-(In contrast to `'Force'` that prefers later values.)

-When `extend` is run with the `'Error'` behavior, it will return an error if any of the tables passed to it contain the same key for a non-table value, and it will not try to merge the tables in this case.
-Otherwise, it will cleanly merge the tables with no ambiguity, since there are no duplicate keys with non-table values.
+For each table in the `array_of_tables` parameter, the keys are iterated and set in the return value.

+The optional `behavior` parameter controls how repeated keys are handled; the values are accepted:

+* `"Force"` (this is the default) - always take the latest value for a key, even if the same key has already been populated into the return value, forcing the existing value to be updated with a later value.

+* `"Keep"` - keep the first value of the key.
+Subsequent values for that same key are ignored.

+* `"Error"` - when a key is seen more than once, raise an error.
+This mode will only return if no keys are in conflict across the set of input tables.

 ```lua
 local wezterm = require 'wezterm'